 Where the mother of waters lives, there is no drought!

-It is said that the places where the water mother habita they never dry out despite the fact that all around the place we can see the withered and battered grass.
+It is said that the places where the water mother lives never dry out even though the grass around the place is wilted and damaged.

 Witnesses claim that he feeds on animals that will quench his thirst on the edge of his undetermined home.